dflex-js/dflex/docs/docs/dom-store/intro.md

   - `pK: string` - Parent key, connects nodes in the higher level.
   - `chK: string` - Children Key, connects nodes in the lower level.

-- `rest: any` - data already entered when element is registered.
+- `rest: ClassInstance` - Class custom instance, if there's any passed when element is registered.

 #### getElmById Example